nomadicwind/synapse/implementation_comparison.md

 - ❌ **Swagger/OpenAPI Documentation**: The API should have comprehensive documentation at `/docs`, including example requests/responses and error scenarios, but this may not be fully implemented.

 ### 5. Testing Coverage
-- ❌ **Integration Tests**: The TDD specifies integration tests using Docker to test interactions between services, including testing the interaction between the API service and Celery, and verifying that calling the API correctly enqueues a task.
+- ❌ **Integration Tests**: The TDD specifies integration tests to test interactions between services, including testing the interaction between the API service and Celery, and verifying that calling the API correctly enqueues a task.
 - ❌ **End-to-End Tests**: The TDD specifies E2E tests using Appium (for mobile) or Playwright (for web), including scripting full user scenarios like launching the app, logging in, sharing a URL, confirming capture, and verifying the processed content, but these are not implemented.
 - ❌ **Comprehensive Unit Tests**: While some unit tests exist, coverage may be incomplete, particularly for individual functions in isolation like HTML parsing logic, metadata extraction functions, and Pydantic validation models.